 “Far from intending an autobiography, Atxaga proposes a realistic portrait of his generation.
 In the limited and suggestive literary horizon of Euskadi, Atxaga is already a classic for his effort and ability to intensify the expressive possibilities of his language.
 But this is not enough.
 His descriptions of landscapes in which the rare melancholia of a fragmented life is projected, match not only the shadow of terrorism but the yearning of those that, for good or bad, believed in the spirit of utopia” - Paolo Alberto Valenti - Il Messaggero

-Obabakoak is a dazzling collage of stories, town gossip, diary excerpts and literary theory, all held together by Atxaga’s distinctive and tenderly ironic voice.
+Much like García Marquez’s Macondo, Obaba is the fictional village at the centre of this work, and Obabakoak is the dazzling collage of stories, town gossip, diary excerpts and literary theory, all held together by Atxaga’s distinctive and tenderly ironic voice.